-Edwinstree school defines therapeutic as an approach to behaviour that prioritises pro social (positive) experiences and feelings of everyone within the institution.
-Staff are expected to work hard to maximise the opportunities to recognise and celebrate this behaviour and to take every opportunity to minimise and de-escalate antisocial behaviour.
+Edwinstree School defines therapeutic as an approach to behaviour that prioritises pro-social (positive) experiences and feelings of everyone within the school community.
+Staff are expected to work hard to maximise the opportunities to recognise and celebrate this behaviour - 'push the positive' - and to take every opportunity to minimise and de-escalate antisocial behaviour.